Image Alt

 Dives will be taken at two different ends of the wreck during the day.
 Customers can expect to be back at Opua by 16:00.

-If you are excited about wreck diving then why not book our unique Wreck Weekend 3 day liveaboard tour and stay overnight.
-Up to four dives a day are possible.
+If you are excited about wreck diving then why not book our unique Wreck Weekend 3 day tour and stay overnight.
+See up to four wrecks in three days are possible.
+You will get to dive the Tui & Waikato & a whole lot more.

-Food and accommodation are included in the price.
+Food and accommodation are excluded in the price.

 If you are interested in taking your Wreck Diver certification then please contact us and we will be glad to help you